 Account Transfer is an optional feature that should be configured by the Keeper Administrator during the initial deployment phase of the Keeper rollout.
 The reason for this is because Account Transfer relies on the sharing of encryption keys between users that have rights to perform the transfer.

-The purpose of creating Teams is to have logical groupings of individuals for the ability to share folders within the Keeper Vault to collective group of individuals.
+The purpose of creating Teams is to have logical groupings of individuals for the ability to share folders within the Keeper Vault.
 The administrator simply creates the team, sets any Team Restrictions (edit/viewing/sharing of passwords), and adds the individual users to the team.